Best Raspberry Pi Kits for Retro Gaming (2025 Buyer’s Guide)

 Popular Case Modification Projects

-• NESPi Case+: Transforms Pi into functional NES replica with working cartridge slot and power button
+• NESPi Case+: Transforms Pi into functional NES replica with working cartridge slot and power button.
+Available from Amazon for $35

 • Arcade Cabinet Builds: Full-size or bartop arcade machines using Pi as controller board